GaryOderNichts/udpih/docs/setup-linux.md

   > :information_source: For the Pi Zero and Zero 2 W you will need 2 USB cables, one for powering the Zero and one which can be connected to the Wii U.

-  > :information_source: For the Pi 4 and 5 you need to provide power through the power headers.
-Unfortunately the USB-C port handles both power and USB, and the Pi doesn't boot fast enough when plugged into the Wii U. You cannot use any of the USB-A ports in client mode.
+  > :information_source: For the Pi 4 and 5 you need to provide power through the power headers because the USB-C port is the only port the supports USB OTG and must get connected to the Wii U. Unfortunately, when trying to power the Pi over USB-C using the Wii U's USB ports, the Pi doesn't boot fast enough.
+The USB-A ports do not support USB OTG and cannot be used for this exploit.

   > :information_source: This guide expects that you use Raspberry Pi OS.

-  To use USB gadgets you need to enable `dwc2` by running the command below:
+  To use USB gadgets(OTG) you need to enable `dwc2` by running the command below:
   > :warning: Prior to Raspberry Pi OS Bookworm, Raspberry Pi OS stored the boot partition at `/boot/`.

   ```bash